fuelusumar/restful-api/README.md

 - **OS Type:** 64-bit
 - **Disk:** 116.3 GB
 But this is a lot higher than the minimun requirements.
-About the text editor or IDE, i use SublimeText 3, available in [sublime].

 #### Uninstall what may cause conflict
 nodejs and npm packages are way out of date in the ubuntu repository, so lets uninstall them just in case, so we won't have any conflict in the future.